bcgov/design-system/components/navbar/README.md

 ![Status](https://img.shields.io/badge/Component-Draft-orange.svg)

 # Navigation Bar – Basic
-Navigation bars provide a list of links to important areas on a website or application.
-Typically, they are placed by the header.
+Navigation bars provide a list of links to different pages on a website or application.

-## Required
+## Recommended

 ## Last Updated: